The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Clustering in the CDM model

-One of the most important characteristics of a (sub)halo is its maximum circular velocity:
+One of the most important characteristics of a (sub)halo is its maximum circular velocity at redshift $z$:

-There are several advantages of using $\Vmax$ to characterize a halo as opposed to the ``virial mass''.
+There are several advantages of using $\Vmax$ at a given time to characterize the dynamical mass of a halo as opposed to the ``virial mass''.
 First, $\Vmax$ does not have the ambiguity related with the definition of mass.
 Virial mass and radius vary depending on the overdensity threshold used.
-For the often-employed overdensity 200 and ``virial'' overdensity thresholds, the differences in definitions result in changes in the halo radius from one definition to another and, thus, in concentration, by a factor of $1.2$--$1.3$, with the exact value dependent on the halo concentration.
-Second and more important, the maximum circular velocity $\Vmax$ is a better quantity to characterize haloes when we relate them to the galaxies inside these haloes.
-For galaxy-size haloes the maximum circular velocity is defined at a radius of $\sim 40$~kpc, i.e., closer to the sizes of luminous parts of galaxies than the much larger virial radius, which for the Milky-Way halo is $\sim 250~\kpc$ \citep{Klypin2002}.
+For the oftenly employed overdensity 200 and ``virial'' overdensity thresholds, the differences in definitions result in changes in the halo radius from one definition to another and, thus, in concentration, by a factor of $1.2$--$1.3$, where the exact value depends on the halo concentration.
+Second, and more important, the maximum circular velocity $\Vmax$ is a better quantity to characterize haloes whenever is needed to relate them to their associated galaxies.
+For instance, for galaxy-size haloes the maximum circular velocity is defined at a typical radius of $\sim40$~kpc, i.e., much closer to the sizes of luminous parts of galaxies than the virial radius, which for the Milky-Way halo is of the order of $\sim 250~\kpc$ \citep{Klypin2002}.